Abasir04/next-dashboard-ui/COURSE_MATERIALS_SETUP.md

 - **Course-specific Materials**: Each course has its own dedicated materials page
 - **File Upload**: Support for documents (PDF, DOCX, PPT, etc.) and videos (MP4, etc.)
-- **Cloud Storage**: All files are stored on Cloudinary for scalability
+- **Cloud Storage**: All files are stored on Backblaze B2 for scalability
 - **Database Integration**: File metadata stored in MySQL database
 - **Access Control**: Only lecturers and admins can upload/manage materials